The Ultimate Toolbox for creating

 To insert an extra column, click the 'Add' button.
 The width of the columns can be adjusted by dragging the handles between the columns.
 To remove a column, first select it and then click 'Remove'.
 It's also posisble to remove a column by dragging the right handle of a column to the right.

 Each column can have its own alignment.
-To change the alignment, click the column and then select the alignment.
+To change the alignment, first click the column and then select the alignment.